aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotglobalizationsettings/_index.md

 ### getTextOfAllPeriods() {#getTextOfAllPeriods--}

-Gets the local text of "All Periods"
+Gets the localized text of "All Periods".

 ```javascript
 abstract getTextOfAllPeriods() : string;